Live Support

 Cash Application | After the AR team collects the payment, it is processed through cash application, which involves identifying the invoice for which the payment was made from the accounts receivable ledger. |

-Collections | if a customer fails to pay for the invoice, then the account is considered delinquent, and AR initiates attempts to recover the money, including sending letters and notices, adding fees, referring the account to a collection agency, or taking legal action. |
+Collections | If a customer fails to pay for the invoice, then the account is considered delinquent, and AR initiates attempts to recover the money, including sending letters and notices, adding fees, referring the account to a collection agency, or taking legal action. |

 Every invoice is due to one party and received by the other.
 The firm ledger has records of both AP and AR; AP is shown as a liability and AR as an asset.